1.1 Section 2 of this statement is the interpretation section

 14.1 The Council is legally required to specify the principles which it will apply in exercising its powers under section 157(h) of the Act to designate, in writing, a competent body to advise it about the protection of children from harm.
 The principles are:

-14.2 As the Reading Local Safeguarding Children Board is a responsible authority for the purposes of the Licensing Act 2003, the Council hereby designates it as the responsible authority for the purpose of the Act.
+14.2 As Brighter Futures for Children is a responsible authority for the purposes of the Licensing Act 2003, the Council hereby designates it as the responsible authority for the purpose of the Act.

 15.1 With limited exceptions, the access of children and young persons to those gambling premises that are adult only environments will not be permitted.

 15.2 The Council will seek to limit the advertising for premises so that gambling products are not aimed at children or advertised in such a way that makes them particularly attractive to children.

 15.3 The Council will judge the merits of each separate application before deciding whether to impose conditions to protect children on particular categories of premises.
 This may include such requirements as: